So, What's Shaping Logos in 2025?

 Adaptive Color Systems

-- Digital Optimization: Automatic contrast adjustment for accessibility
+- No More Squinting: Automatic contrast adjustment is a win for accessibility.

 Generative Variations